riannacastro/joke_cli/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/joke_cli.
-This project is intended to be a safe, welcoming space for collaboration, and all contributers must follow the [code of conduct](https://github.com/[USERNAME]/joke_cli/blob/master/CODE_OF_CONDUCT.md)
+This project is intended to be a safe, welcoming space for collaboration, and all contributers must follow the [code of conduct](https://github.com/[USERNAME]/joke_cli/blob/master/CODE_OF_CONDUCT.md).

+## License

+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).